nova-framework/docs/the-basics/controllers.md

 View::render('contacts', $data);
 ````

-Using a model is very similar, an array holds the results from the model, the model calls a method inside the model.</p>
+Using a model is very similar, an array holds the results from the model, the model calls a method inside the model.

 ````
 $contacts = new \Models\Contacts();